 Wednesday’s fire caused losses “in the tens of millions” of dollars, though the company and its insurers have not put any specific dollar figures to the damage, Gibson said.

-The blaze, which started between 4:30 a.m. and 5:30 a.m., destroyed the 92,000-square-foot-building, that included two packing lines and some state-of-the-art optical sizing equipment, among the first to be commercially used in the industry, Gibson said.
-Also lost were more than 100,000 of boxed pears and apples, stored in three separate rooms.
+The blaze, which started between 4:30 a.m. and 5:30 a.m., destroyed the 92,000-square-foot building, that included two packing lines and some state-of-the-art optical sizing equipment, among the first to be commercially used in the industry, Gibson said.
+Also lost were more than 100,000 boxes of pears and apples, stored in three separate rooms.

 A nearby apple packing line was not damaged.

 The company is steering more than 1 million unpacked boxes of pears to other packers in the Northwest.
 They will still be packaged and shipped with the Washington Fruit label, Gibson said.
 Underwood markets through Washington Fruit.

 Zillah-based Stadelman’s Fruit, meanwhile, will put to work up to half of the 150 employees displaced by the fire at the company’s Odell, Oregon, plant, Gibson said, with a swing shift packaging some of Underwood’s pears.